You Need This Wedding Alcohol Calculator to Stock Your Reception Bar

 Signature Cocktails

-Serving signature cocktails can help to personalize your wedding.
+Serving signature cocktails can help to personalize your wedding (and keep your shopping list tailored and wedding open bar costs down if you only focus on one set of ingredients).
 "I recommend couples offer two to three craft cocktails—definitely no more than five.
 Offering too many can make it overly complicated for guests to order, which can slow down the bar service.
-If you do offer five, you'll want to include a popular classic like an Old Fashioned, as well as a mocktail to make deciding from the menu easier," says Mentrup.
+If you do offer five signature cocktail ideas, you'll want to include a popular classic like an Old Fashioned, as well as a mocktail to make deciding from the menu easier," says Mentrup.

 Liquor Choices

-Don't offer too much variety when it comes to spirits either.
+Don't offer too much variety when it comes to spirits.
 "Vodka and bourbon, along with tequila, gin or rum, are adequate offerings.
 Otherwise, it's likely that you'll need to buy more alcohol than you'll actually use and be left with several half-empty bottles.
 To satisfy the majority of guests, choose good quality mid-priced brands over bottom-shelf or top-shelf spirits," Mentrup explains.
+And if you are serving hard liquor at your wedding, limiting the selection will help ensure guests won't overindulge.

 Wine Varietals